replikativ/replikativ-cljs-demo/README.md

 # replikativ-cljs-demo

 This is a small demo project of how to use [replikativ](https://github.com/replikativ/replikativ) in the Browser.
-See [replikativ-cljs-demo](https://github.com/replikativ/replikativ-demo) for the corresponding Clojure project.
+See [replikativ-demo](https://github.com/replikativ/replikativ-demo) for the corresponding Clojure project.

+Have a look at the `core.cljs` namespace of how to change and track the state of a `CDVCS` repository.

 ## Setup